 The big disadvantage – and it is huge – is that some creditors may also leave it four or five years before contacting you.
 At that point your credit record may be back to looking good and you think it’s all gone away.
-The debts in your IVA will not become statute barred until 6 years after your IVA has failed.
+The debts in your IVA cannot become statute barred until at least 6 years after your IVA has failed.

 Going for this option may minimise what you repay but it is a stressful route not knowing when a creditor will contact you and it may also prolong the time until everything is finally sorted.

 If you are contacted by some large debts after four or five years you may have to go bankrupt then.
 It would have been much better to have gritted your teeth and gone bankrupt straight away.

 3. Set up payment arrangements for the IVA debts